-Bill of Sale in Missouri
+Bill of Sale Requirements in Missouri

 A bill of sale requires the following information:

-- The seller's name and address
+- The buyer and seller's names, addresses, and signatures.

-- The vehicle's year, make, title number, and vehicle identification number (VIN)
+- The vehicle's year, make, title number, and vehicle identification number (VIN).

 If you are using your bill of sale to show ownership of the major parts of a rebuilt vehicle or as documentation for a temporary permit, the form must be notarized.

-If you have questions relating to the completion of your bill of sale form, please call the Missouri Department of Revenue's Motor Vehicle Bureau at 573-526-3669.
+If you have questions relating to the completion of your bill of sale form, please call the Missouri Department of Revenue's Motor Vehicle Bureau at (573) 526-3669.